masumistadler/masumistadler/README.md

 ### Hello there. :smiley_cat:

 My name is Masumi Stadler.
-I'm from Japan/Austria, currently living in Montréal, Canada working on my PhD thesis at the Université du Québec à Montréal.
-I'm a happy alumni of the University of Vienna (BSc, MSc).
+I'm from Japan/Austria, currently living in Montréal, Canada, working on my PhD thesis at the Université du Québec à Montréal.
+I'm a happy alumni of the University of Vienna, Austria (BSc, MSc).

 ---